Indian National Army

-The INA Martyrs' Memorial Complex in Moirang, Manipur, where in April 1944 the Indian National Army opened its first headquarters on Indian soil.
+The INA Martyrs' Memorial Complex in Moirang, Manipur, where in April 1944 the Second Indian National Army opened its first headquarters on Indian soil.

 The Indian National Army (INA, sometimes Second INA; Azad Hind Fauj /ˈɑːzɑːð ˈhinð ˈfɔːdʒ/; 'Free Indian Army') was a Japanese-allied and -supported armed force constituted in Southeast Asia during World War II and led by Indian anti-colonial nationalist Subhas Chandra Bose.
-It comprised primarily of British Indian Army POWs taken by Japan.
+It consisted primarily of British Indian Army POWs taken by Japan.
 Indian civilians in the region were also enlisted, with around 18,000 joining.
 The INA aimed to liberate India from British rule.
 After winning Japanese assent for its goal, the INA furnished support to the Japanese Army.
 The Japanese and INA forces invaded India from Rangoon in 1944, and Bose's nominal Provisional Government of Azad Hind declared war on Britain.
 Losses inflicted by the British in the Battle of Imphal in Manipur caused the invasion to be halted.
 A long and exhausting withdrawal, accompanied by a lack of supplies, malnutrition, and death, ensued, some victorious soldiers in the Indian Army not taking INA battlefield surrender kindly.
 The remaining INA was driven down the Malay Peninsula and surrendered to Allied forces in August 1945.

-An earlier incarnation of the INA, the First Indian National Army, had been founded in 1942 by Iwaichi Fujiwara and Mohan Singh.
+General Mohan Singh was the leader of the First Indian National Army, an earlier incarnation of the INA.
+First Indian National Army was founded in 1942 by General Mohan Singh and Iwaichi Fujiwara.
 However, Mohan Singh refused to align with the Japanese, leading to his arrest and the First INA's disbandment.
 After Subhas Chandra Bose arrived in Southeast Asia from Nazi Germany in May 1943, he refounded the INA with significant recruitment from Indian civilian communities in Malaya and Singapore.